atharva20038/aimusicexamples.github.io/README.md

 ### Well-Represented Genres
 <div style="background-color: #d4edda; padding: 15px; border-radius: 5px;">

-#### American Jazz
+  <h4>American Jazz</h4>
-**Prompt:** Compose an American jazz piece with a romantic and intimate tone, perfect for a cosy dinner evening and slow dancing.
-Use smooth saxophone melodies, gentle piano chords, and a relaxed rhythm in the musical piece.
+  <p><strong>Prompt:</strong> Compose an American jazz piece with a romantic and intimate tone, perfect for a cosy dinner evening and slow dancing.
+Use smooth saxophone melodies, gentle piano chords, and a relaxed rhythm in the musical piece.</p>

 <div>
   <table>